Kathy Griffin: Trump is 'trying to ruin my life' after photo scandal

 (CNN)Kathy Griffin is fighting back against the abuse and "death threats" she has received in light of controversial images released earlier this week that showed the comedian holding up a bloody head resembling that of President Donald Trump.

-In a news conference on Friday, a Griffin's attorney Lisa Bloom accused Trump and his family of "using their power to target her."
+In a news conference on Friday, Griffin's attorney Lisa Bloom accused Trump and his family of "using their power to target her."

 Bloom said the comedian was contacted by the U.S. Secret Service and said she has retained a criminal lawyer.